pyrustic/backstage/README.md

 # prefix a task name with an underscore
 # to turn it into a private task that
 # won't appear in the list of available tasks
-# when you will type 'backstage --tasks' in the command line
+# when you will type 'backstage --check' in the command line
 ```

 As you can guess, a line starting with `#` is a comment.
 But this is only true inside a task body, because in fact not all sections are tasks as described before: a section can also be an embedded test or documentation.

 ## Embedded documentation
 You can embed documentation inside the `backstage.tasks` file.
-To create a documentation for a task, create a section which name is postfixed with `.doc`:
+To create a documentation for a task, create a section which name is postfixed with `.help`:

 ```
 [task1]
 pass

-[task1.doc]
+[task1.help]
 This is the description line.

 Usage: